Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 *(Because HTTPS-only enforcement ensures encrypted communication.)*

-### Question #24
+### Question #12💩💩💩

 You use GitHub Enterprise Server as a source code repository.

-You create an Azure DevOps organization named Contoso.
+**You create an Azure DevOps organization named Contoso**.

 In the Contoso organization, you create a project named Project1.

 You need to link GitHub commits, pull requests, and issues to the work items of Project1.

-The solution must use OAuth-based authentication.
+**The solution must use OAuth-based authentication.**

 Which three actions should you perform in sequence?
 To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.

 Actions